Reviews of Ricky Gervais' performance as Golden Globes host less than stellar

-LOS ANGELES -- The television audience for the Golden Globes on Sunday dipped from last year in a ceremony hosted by acerbic British comedian Ricky Gervais, whose monolog skewering A-list celebrities was praised by some but criticized as dull and cynical by others.
+LOS ANGELES — The television audience for the Golden Globes on Sunday dipped from last year in a ceremony hosted by acerbic British comedian Ricky Gervais, whose monologue skewering A-list celebrities was praised by some but criticized as dull and cynical by others.

 Preliminary Nielsen data on Monday showed that the first big show kicking off Hollywood’s award season, broadcast live on NBC , was watched by 14.76 million Americans, down about 6% from the early figure for 2019.

-The numbers are expected to rise later on Monday when more complete data is compiled.
+The numbers were expected to rise later on Monday when more complete data is compiled.

-World War One movie "1917" and comedy "Once Upon a Time in Hollywood" won the top prizes on Sunday, on a night packed with upsets ahead of the higher profile Oscars on Feb.9.
+World War I movie “1917” and comedy “Once Upon a Time in Hollywood” won the top prizes on Sunday, on a night packed with upsets ahead of the higher profile Oscars on Feb.9.

 Gervais, returning for a fifth time as Golden Globes host, let rip with expletive-filled jokes about diversity in the entertainment business, the rise of streaming, and actors who use their time at the winners’ podium to make political speeches.